India: Tigers, Taj, & Birds Galore: Jan 30—Feb 16, 2013

 Our journey begins in the capital, New Delhi.
 We will then fly to Raipur, where we will stay in a superb new lodge on the edge of Kanha National Park.
 We will spend three full days enjoying morning and afternoon safari drives in perhaps the most game-rich region in India.
 This is where Rudyard Kipling wrote The Jungle Book.
 Meadows are alive with herds of deer, while the deep grass offers shelter to the world’s greatest cat.
-We have a very good chance for tiger encounters here, both on jeep and by elephant.
+We have a good chance for tiger encounters here, by jeep.
 Central India offers superb birding with a host of great birds possible.
 This includes local specialties like Red Spurfowl, Painted Francolin, and White-naped Woodpecker.

 We will return to Delhi and then proceed to another of India’s great national parks, Corbett National Park, cradled in the eastern Himalayan foothills.
 With over 550 species on the park bird list—including an incredible 50 species of raptors—this location offers outstanding birding.
-Some of the special birds possible here include Great Hornbill, Great Slaty Woodpecker, Tawny and Brown fish-owls, Pallas’s and Gray-headed fish-eagles, the critically endangered Hodgson’s Bushchat, and Crested Kingfisher to mention just a few.
+Some of the special birds possible here include Great Hornbill, Great Slaty Woodpecker, Tawny and Brown fish-owls, Pallas’s and Gray-headed fish-eagles, Collared Falconet, and Crested Kingfisher to mention just a few.
 Herds of Asian elephants are a major feature, and there is always the chance for a tiger encounter here.

 We will, of course, visit the incredible Taj Mahal.
 There can be no finer way to visit this monument than by the light of a beautiful sunrise.
 It is a wonderful, romantic location, often with an array of great birds to enjoy.